Urinary Tract Infections (UTIs)

 2. Chronic or recurrent UTI in patients with persistent anatomic urinary tract abnormalities (eg, nephrolithiasis, vesicoureteral reflux) may result in chronic kidney disease.

-3. Complications of UTI: Some complications, such as urosepsis (particularly in elderly patients), are associated with high mortality rates.
+3. Complications of UTI: Some complications, such as urosepsis (particularly in older patients), are associated with high mortality rates.

 PreventionTop